jsverse/transloco/schematics/migration.md

-# Ngx-Translate Migration script
+# ngx-translate Migration script

 **Note:** some manual changes might still be needed after the script ran.

+`ng @ngneat/transloco:migrate`

 ## What will be done?

-The script will iterate recursively over all your `HTML` and `TS` files (spec files excluded) and will execute the replacements described below.
+The script will iterate recursively over all your `HTML` and `TS` files (spec files excluded) and will execute the replacements described below:

 ### Pipe
 The `translate` pipe will be replaced with the `transloco` pipe.